 We always complain about about bad sex scenes and unrealistic sex in pop culture, but what makes really good sex writing?
 Best Sex Writing 2013 editor Rachel Kramer Bussel and Smut Peddlercomics publisher Spike talk with us about what they've learned makes great writing about sex.

 Also featuring thoughtful cameos from cartoonists Erika Moen and Colleen Coover, plus AJ from feminist sex-toy boutique She Bop, who recall their favorite cinematic sex scenes.
 It's all way too much fun.

 A transcript of the show and more ways to listen to the show are below the cut.

 Each week, artist Erika Moen explores some aspect of sex and reports back on the result for her illustrated column, Oh Joy Sex Toy.
-This week, Erika dives deep into a topic that has gotten not nearly enough discussion: how to eat someone out.
+This week, Erika finally meets her match in a terrifyingly named vibrator.